arigo/BaroqueUI/README.md

 * Text: reads or writes a string
 * InputField: reads or writes a string
 * Slider: reads or writes a float
+* Toggle (checkboxes): reads or writes a bool
+* Dropdown: reads or writes an integer (the index of the selected item)

 The optional ``onChange`` function is called when the value is changed by the user.
 Note that the next call to ``Set<T>()`` removes the